laristra/flecsi/config/sphinx/src/tutorial/runtime.rst

 FLOG provides users with a mechanism to print logging information to various stream buffers, similar to the C++ objects std::cout, std::cerr, and std::clog.
 Multiple streams can be used simultaneously, so that information about the running state of a program can be captured and displayed at the same time.
 In this example, we show how FLOG can be configured to stream output to a file buffer, and the std::clog stream buffer.

 Before attempting this example, you should make sure that you have configured and built FleCSI with ENABLE_FLOG=ON.
-Additional options that are useful are:
+Additional usefule options are:

 * FLOG_ENABLE_COLOR_OUTPUT=ON
 * FLOG_ENABLE_TAGS=ON
 * FLOG_STRIP_LEVEL=0
+* FLOG_ENABLE_DEBUG=OFF
+* FLOG_DEVELOPER_MODE=OFF

 .. important::

-  One of the challenges of using distributed-memory and tasking runtimes is that output written to the console often gets clobbered because multiple threads of execution are all writing to the same descriptor concurrently.
+  One of the challenges of using distributed-memory and tasking runtimes is that output written to the console often collide because multiple threads of execution are all writing to the same descriptor concurrently.
   FLOG fixes this by collecting output from different threads and serializing it.
   This is an important and useful feature of FLOG.

 Buffer Configuration
 ^^^^^^^^^^^^^^^^^^^^

 By default, FLOG does not produce any output (even when enabled).
 In order to see or capture output, your application must add at least one output stream.
 This should be done after flecsi::initialize has been invoked, and before flecsi::start.
-Consider the main function for this
+Consider the main function for this example:
-example:

 .. literalinclude:: ../../../../tutorial/1-runtime/3-flog.cc
   :language: cpp